 Be sure to look for the upcoming parts of this blog for some more answers to questions about carbon monoxide poisoning cases.

-If you or a loved one is recovering from carbon monoxide poisoning that may have been caused by some party’s negligence, contact a Boulder carbon monoxide poisoning lawyer at the Cederberg Law Firm by calling us at 303-499-0449 or emailing us using the form at the side of the screen.
+If you or a loved one is recovering from carbon monoxide poisoning that may have been caused by some party’s negligence, contact a Boulder carbon monoxide poisoning lawyer at Cederberg Law by calling us at 303-499-0449 or emailing us using the form at the side of the screen.

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured by defective products, dangerous premises and other negligence.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured by defective products, dangerous premises and other negligence.
 Having handled countless cases, our attorneys have a deep understanding of the law, as well as the legal experience you need, and we can fiercely defend your rights in any legal setting.
 In fact, while we are aggressive litigators in court, we are also skilled negotiators outside of court.
 This makes our trusted lawyers a formidable force that will not back down until you secure the maximum possible compensation for your injuries, expenses and losses.